Thanks to the invention of venti lattes, I’ve finally come around to pulling out my camera to snap some photos of some of my spring projects.

 I am also a huge fan of outdoor play.
 Primarily as a way to get small children to sleep as soon as their heads hit the pillow.
 Secondarily because spraying off the patio is more fun than picking up blocks or Play-Doh off my kitchen floor.

-First, I had David use this tutorial to create a simple water table from a few pieces of lumber and a Rubbermaid container.
+First, I asked David to create a simple water table from a few pieces of lumber and a Rubbermaid container.

 When my dad came to visit, he put together a little work table at the same height.
 He also used some scrap lumber to make a shelf which we mounted to the fence.